 In March 2002, the Company recorded a \$5.3 million charge to cover employee separation costs relating to the termination of 62 employees.
 Approximately \$5.0 million of this charge is attributable to employee terminations resulting from the Company's decision to relocate its European administrative functions from Toulouse, France to Roznov, Czech Republic and Piestany, Slovakia.
 The remaining \$0.3 million relates to reductions in selling, general and administrative functions primarily in the United Kingdom.
 The Company recorded an additional \$0.3 in employee separation costs relating to the relocation of the administrative functions in Toulouse, France during 2003 as a result of its reevaluation of remaining costs to be incurred.
-As of April 2, 2004, the remaining liability relating to this restructuring was \$0.2 million and the Company expects that the remaining severance benefits will be paid by December 2004.
+As of July 2, 2004, the remaining liability relating to this restructuring was \$0.2 million and the Company expects that the remaining severance benefits will be paid by June 2005.
+The Company does not expect any additional charges related to the March 2002 restructuring activity.